jessenich/docker-alpine/README.md

 `docker pull ghcr.io/jessenich/docker-alpine:latest`

-## Contents
+## What is this image?

-Baseline image used in all alpine based images built for multiarch with a non-rooted user and the following installed & pre-configured:
+Baseline image used in all alpine based images.

+### Image Meta

+Based off Alpine 14 as of the latest release.

+#### Installed Paxkages:

 - ca-certificates
 - rsync